 There are some cases that doctors just can't get to the bottom of, including strange psychological conditions that have stumped psychiatrists and psychologists for many years.
-From puzzling mental illnesses, like schizophrenia, to the most bizarre deaths, doctors have faced cases so confounding that all they can do is throw their hands up.
+From puzzling mental illnesses, like schizophrenia, to the most bizarre demises, doctors have faced cases so confounding that all they can do is throw their hands up.

 The truth is, much is still unknown about medicine and the human body.
 There are so many complications when it comes to the brain alone.
 This list explores the strangest cases that patients have brought to psychiatrists and psychologists.
 It's not just regular people, either - even celebrities suffer from bipolar disorder and various mental conditions.
-Read on to discover cases that are serious head scratchers.
+Read on to discover cases that are serious head-scratchers.

 Kim Noble may be her given name, but when you speak to her, you're most likely speaking to Patricia, her dominant personality.
 In this extreme case of Dissociative Identity Disorder (DID), or split personalities, Noble has been found to have over 20 different personalities, including a boy who only writes in Latin and an anorexic young woman.
 Though doctors can't understand it, they support Noble having custody of her child, concluding that none of the personalities are a threat.

-"Sometimes, I can end up wearing five different outfits in one morning," Patricia told The Daily Mail.
-'Normal for me is driving to the shops and returning home with my boot full of groceries I didn't want,’ she writes.
-‘It's opening my wardrobe and discovering clothes I hadn't bought, or taking delivery of pizzas I didn't order.
+Sometimes, I can end up wearing five different outfits in one morning.
+Normal for me is driving to the shops and returning home with my boot full of groceries I didn't want.
+It's opening my wardrobe and discovering clothes I hadn't bought, or taking delivery of pizzas I didn't order.

-The madness of King George III is well known.
+The madness of King George III is well-known.
 The British King would go through periods of acting completely deranged in which he had to be restrained.
 He would speak for hours until he foamed at the mouth, with a fascinating and bombastic vocabulary.
 His doctors were utterly befuddled by his ailment.